barebox/barebox/Documentation/boards/imx/nxp-imx8mq-evk.rst

 Downloading DDR PHY and HDMI/eDP Firmware
 -----------------------------------------

-As a part of DDR intialization routine NXP i.MX8MQ EVK requires and uses several binary firmware blobs that are distributed under a separate EULA and cannot be included in Barebox.
+As a part of DDR initialization routine NXP i.MX8MQ EVK requires and uses several binary firmware blobs that are distributed under a separate EULA and cannot be included in Barebox.
 In order to obtain them do the following::